Joseph ‘Jo Jo’ Henry Wallace, 1925-2025: ‘I was Chuck Berry and Little Richard and Jo Jo rolled up in one’

 ‘So High,’ The Silveraires, featuring lead singer Haiti Miles, bass singer John McLaurin, tenors Jo Joann John Wallace r., released by Philadelphia’s Gotham Records

 As musical trends changed in post-War America, gospel transitioned from the Silveraires’ jubilee style to a harder, more driving “saved-and-sanctified” sound advanced by dynamic lead singers such as Julius Cheeks, for one, and the Blind Boys of Mississippi’s Archie Brownlee.
-The group disbanded in 1950,
+Finding its sweet approach falling out of favor, and unable to adapt to the new trend, the Silveraires disbanded in 1950; for nearly two years thereafter Jo Jo sat in wherever there was need for his services as either a guitarist or a vocalist, or both, until Barney Parks came calling in 1952 when he was in the process of shaking up the Nightingales’ membership.

 ‘Standing at the Judgment,’ written by Julius Cheeks, lead singer, with the Sensational Nightingales, JoJo Wallace on guitar

-After joining the Nightingales in 1952, Jo Jo settled in for the remainder of his career, becoming the group’s longest-tenured member at his retirement in 2021 at age 94.
-Besides Jo Jo, the classic lineup in gospel’s golden era in the early to mid-‘50s, recording for Decca and Peacock, included Cheeks (the musical descendants of Cheeks’s muscular, incendiary vocal style include Sam Cooke, James Brown, Ray Charles, the Jive Five’s Eugene Pitt, the Temptations’ David Ruffin, Wilson Pickett, Otis Redding, and the Persuasions’ Jerry Lawson—A Hall of Fame lineup of R&B and soul titans), Ernest James, Bill Woodruff, and bass vocalist John Jefferson.
-This lineup’s increasing popularity inspired manager Parks to upgrade the collective identity to Sensational Nightingales the year Jo Jo joined, based on the intense audience reaction to their live shows and their potent Peacock recordings (and progressive—Cheeks advocated for expanding the arrangements to include other instruments, such as pianos, and more complex vocal arrangements reflecting the influence of group harmony giants on the order of the Mills Brothers and the Ravens).
-Cheeks, who had left and rejoined the Sensational Nightingales several times during its heyday (even joining the Soul Stirrers briefly, where he claimed he counseled Sam Cooke to adopt a harder, more emotional approach to his vocals, leading to Sam becoming gospels first matinee idol before going secular and signing with RCA), moved on for good in 1960, leading several experienced gospel frontmen to audition as the new Nightingales lead vocalist before Cheeks’s choice, Charles Johnson, became the chosen one.
+After joining the Nightingales, Jo Jo settled in for the remainder of his career, becoming the group’s longest-tenured member at his retirement in 2021 at age 94.
+In addition to Jo Jo, the classic lineup in gospel’s golden era in the early to mid-‘50s, recording for Decca before moving to Don Robey’s Houston-based Peacock label, included Cheeks (the musical descendants of Cheeks’s muscular, incendiary vocal style include Sam Cooke, James Brown, Ray Charles, the Jive Five’s Eugene Pitt, the Temptations’ David Ruffin, Wilson Pickett, Otis Redding, and the Persuasions’ Jerry Lawson—A Hall of Fame lineup of R&B and soul titans), Ernest James, Bill Woodruff, and bass vocalist John Jefferson.
+This lineup’s increasing popularity inspired Parks to upgrade the collective identity to Sensational Nightingales in response to the intense audience reaction to their live shows and their potent Peacock recordings (and progressive they were too—Cheeks advocated for expanding the arrangements to include other instruments, such as pianos, and more complex vocal arrangements reflecting the influence of group harmony giants on the order of the Mills Brothers, the Ink Spots and the Ravens, to the point where some of their arrangements prefigure the rise of classic doo-wop in the mid-’50s).
+Cheeks, who left and rejoined the Sensational Nightingales several times during its heyday (even joining the Soul Stirrers briefly, where he claimed he counseled Sam Cooke to adopt a harder, more emotional approach to his vocals, leading to Sam becoming gospel’s first matinee idol before going secular and signing with RCA), moved on for good in 1960, leading several experienced gospel frontmen to audition as the new Nightingales lead vocalist before Cheeks’s favorite, Charles Johnson, became the chosen one.
 Johnson was with the group until 1984, when he was replaced by Calvert McNair.

 ‘View That Holy City,’ The Sensational Nightingales (1957)